OMAS-IIIF/oldaplib/docs/performance_optimization_strategy.md

 1. **Hierarchical-list context preparation.** Discover the special list-node QName prefixes at most once per connection and project.
-Resource reads must not load complete lists merely to prepare `QueryProcessor`.
+Resource reads must not load complete lists merely to prepare `QueryProcessor`. **Completed:** list discovery is connection-scoped and full-list loading was removed from the generic read path.
-2. **Single-resource API read path.** Remove the preliminary standalone `rdf:type` lookup and avoid repeated parsing/model resolution while retaining the current API representation.
+2. **Single-resource API read path.** Remove the preliminary standalone `rdf:type` lookup and avoid repeated parsing/model resolution while retaining the current API representation. **Completed:** one permission-checked CONSTRUCT now returns both reasoning-visible data and explicit project-graph type assertions through a structured factory result.
 3. **Search summaries and batching.** Provide a backend contract that returns the card metadata required by clients without one resource request per hit.
 4. **Application request reuse.** Deduplicate concurrent SALSAH requests and